Contents

 - Back: Back to previous menu

-If you don't have a voltmeter, you can do the following calibration, which is very simple and will give you a battery voltage very close to the real one: Connect the meter to a power supply or USB charger and adjust the "Voltage ref" value so that the voltage read from the battery reads approximately 5.00 volts (on the boards I have tested it on, the Voltage ref value is over 940mV).
+If you don't have a voltmeter, you can do the following calibration, which is very simple and will give you a battery voltage very close to the real one: Connect the meter to a good power supply or USB charger with a good cable (I recommend you use a branded one, like Samsung, Xiaomi, etc) and adjust the "Voltage ref" value so that the voltage read from the battery reads approximately 5.00 volts (on the boards I have tested it on, the Voltage ref value is around 930-960mV).

 Temp Config